BEWARE OF PET SCAMS !!

 Internet Pet Scams are becoming more and more prevalent.
 These criminals often create fake websites and emails, copying legitimate company logos and company names.
 These criminals will post fake advertisements on the internet, typically Craigslist or Facebook advertising pets (usually puppies – Yorkies, Huskies and Bulldogs are common breeds) for sale.
 Most often these pets are offered at no cost, and only ask the buyer to pay for shipping or pet insurance.
 These scammers will ask you to wire the money via Western Union or Money Gram for shipping.
 This method of payment is not traceable.
 After you have sent the money, they will continue to extort money from you for things like health exam, health license, pet insurance, or a different travel crate.
 If you do not comply by sending more money, they will threaten you with adding charges for additional feeding and animal abandonment.

-DO NOT SEND MONEY TO ANYONE VIA WESTERN UNION OR MONEY GRAM !!!
+DO NOT SEND MONEY TO ANYONE VIA WESTERN UNION OR MONEY GRAM OR WALMART TO WALMART !!!
+This money can not be traced and can be collected anywhere in the world.

 DOES THE ADVERTISEMENT SOUND TO GOOD TO BE TRUE ?